unionai/unionai-docs/source/getting-started/index.md

 ### Run the workflow on Union in the cloud

-To run the workflow remotely on Union:
+To run the workflow remotely on Union,

 ```{code-block} shell
 $ unionai run --remote hello.py hello_world_wf --name "Ada"